Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 You might have noticed, that some signals are **linearly polarized** instead of our familliar **RHCP** (Right Hand Circular Polarization).
 You **can** receive these signals with a differently polarized feed **at the cost of 3 dB**.

+## Symbol and sampling rate relation

+You can only receive these signals with an SDR that has a sampling rate at least roughly 1.2x greater than the signal's symbol rate.
+Not having enough overhead will make the signal weaker as well as cause issues such as a donut constellation on the demodulator (described in the `Common issues` section).
+Overhead is also needed because of doppler shifting and the SDR's reference inaccuracy.
+According to the [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), the ideal sampling rate is twice the symbol rate -  anything less than that will result in lower and lower SNR and anything higher has basically no benefit.

 ## Actually receiving the satellites!